lisp-docs/cl-language-reference/docs/chap-3/d-e-lambda-lists/_d-e-b-d-a-specifier-for-a-rest-parameter.md

 => (1 2 3 (:C 3 :D 4 :E 5 :F 6 :G 7))
 ```

-Things to note:
+Notes:

-- `&allow-other-keys` does not take in another parameter like `t`, rather it's presence is all that is required.
+- `&allow-other-keys` does not take in another argument like `t`, rather it's presence is all that is required.
-- `&allow-other-keys` together with `&rest` is what is allowing us to take in any parameters as long as they are in keyword value pairs.
+- `&allow-other-keys` together with `&rest` is what is allowing us to take in any arguments as long as they are in keyword value pairs.
-- If `&key` was not specified, then we would not need `&allow-other-keys` for `&rest` to be able to take in more parameters.
+- If `&key` was not specified, then we would not need `&allow-other-keys` for `&rest` to be able to take in more arguments.
 Like we see in the first set of examples.
-- It is **not possible** to both have a lambda list which defines keys (keyword value pairs) and takes in an unspecified number of parameters with `&rest`.
+- It is **not possible** to both have a lambda list which defines keys (keyword value pairs) and takes in an unspecified number of arguments with `&rest` unless those arguments have corresponding keys.

+In short:
+- If the key parameter was specified: all arguments taken in by the rest parameter must be keyword value pairs
+- If the key parameter was not specified, then the rest parameter can accept any number of arguments even without keywords